BaseBuild/multi-album-video-library-free/readme.txt

 = How can we contact you guys? =
 Feel free to email us at contact@basebuildguys.com or learn more at http://www.basebuildguys.com/blog/how-to-create-an-online-video-library-with-vimeo-not-youtube/

+== Screenshots ==

+1. The albums page on our site at BaseBuildGuys.com.
+How it looks may differs on your theme style.

+2. The album page showing videos.
+It shows 6 videos per page.

+3. The video page.

+4. The plugin settings page on WordPress Dashboard.

+== Changelog ==

+= 1.0 =
+* Initial setup.

+== Upgrade Notice ==

+= 1.0 =
+No upgrade yet.